PGCodeLLM/terminal-bench-rl/README.md

 ## Training details

+**As mentioned above, the compute costs of a full training run on a 32B LLM for long horizon terminal/coding tasks are not accessible for me**, however the training code and dataset is ready to go and has been tested to train stably on hardware setups from 2x A100s all the way to 32x H100s.

 ### ⚖️ Reward Design

 To provide meaningful supervision during RL, rewards were computed using **two complementary methods**: